pootzko/docs.influxdata.com/content/influxdb/v0.9/query_language/data_exploration.md

 ```
 * Always single quote field values that are strings.
 Note that double quotes do not work when specifying string field values and can cause queries to silently fail.

-> **Note:** Fields are not indexed so queries on field keys or field values are not performant.
+> **Note:** Fields are not indexed; queries on fields are not as performant as those on tags.

 More on the `WHERE` clause in InfluxQL:

-* The `WHERE` clause supports comparisons against regular expressions, strings, booleans, floats, integers, and against the `time` of the timestamp.
+* The `WHERE` clause supports comparisons against strings, booleans, floats, integers, and against the `time` of the timestamp.
+It supports using regular expressions to match tags, but not to match fields.
 * Chain logic together using `AND`  and `OR`, and separate using `(` and `)`.
 * Acceptable comparators include:
 `=` equal to